 Curbside Food Truck’s Asian Pork Slider

 Some of my favorite dishes from last year included Yak & Yeti’s Korean braised short ribs over grits with kimchi slaw and the braised Asian short-ribs with “truck”-made pickled cucumbers with balsamic fig reduction from Curbside Food Truck.
-(Note: I have a thing for braised beef short-ribs AND Asian food.
+(Note: I have a thing for braised beef short-ribs AND huy fong sriracha.
 You, too?!)

 Cattle Barons Ball is generously sponsored by: A.T.A.P Companies, Coca-Cola, Bags, Bright House Networks Business Solutions, Rosen Hotels & Resorts, Tavistock Foundation to name just a few.
 My mother is a breast cancer survivor, so this event is near and dear to my heart.